surifirstpin/biplus_documentation/docs/README.md

  ### Customer Success

- When it comes to business establishment and success, Bi+ software is an innovation that has ability to share and collaborate ideas efficiently.
+ When it comes to business establishment and success, Acubi software is an innovation that has ability to share and collaborate ideas efficiently.